reposense/RepoSense/docs/index.md

 <span id="overview">

 **RepoSense can generate interactive visualizations of programmer activities, even across multiple repositories.** It's ideal for educators and managers to get insights into the programming activities of their mentees.
-The visualizations can be **easily shared** with others (e.g., as an online dashboard), and updating the visualizations periodically **can be automated.**
+The visualizations can be **easily shared** with others (e.g., as an online dashboard), and updating the visualizations periodically **can be automated**.

 {% macro heading(icon, text) %}<h4>{{ thumbnail(icon) }} <span class="lead font-weight-bold text-green">{{ text }}</span></h4>{% endmacro %}